FirelightWP/easy-fancybox/readme.txt

 = 1.5.1 =
 * FIX: jQuery 1.9+ compatibility
-* Dropping support for gForms again -- "Cannot convert 'c' to object" error in combinaition with some older gForms version :(
+* Dropping support for gForms again -- "Cannot convert 'c' to object" error in combination with some older gForms version :(
 * NEW: support for Infinite Scroll by Jetpack

 = 1.5.0 =